 I have read and will abide by these Responsible Use Guidelines.
 I understand that if I fail to comply with these Guidelines, I will be subject to appropriate disciplinary consequences which could include suspension of my user account(s) and network access as well as other disciplinary/legal action including but not limited to: discharge from employment, criminal prosecution and/or penalty under appropriate state and federal laws.
-My signature on the Acknowledgment in the Parent-Student Handbook as appropriate, confirms my receipt of these guidelines and my agreement to follow them as a condition of access to School Technology Resources.
+The parent and student agree to these guidelines and to follow them as a condition of access to School Technology Resources.

-A student's and parent signature on the annual acknowledgment for the Parent-Student Handbook serves as the parent's consent for his/her child to have access to these services under School supervision and the student's and parent's agreement to comply with the provisions outlined in the Responsible Use Guidelines for Technology.
+The parent acknowledges consent for his/her child to have access to these services under School supervision and the student's and parent's agreement to comply with the provisions outlined in the Responsible Use Guidelines for Technology.